Gamma Knife Radiosurgery

 Gamma Knife radiosurgery can be especially beneficial when a brain tumor is hard to reach with traditional neurosurgery or when a patient is not healthy enough to undergo traditional surgery.
 Gamma Knife radiosurgery doesn’t require an incision or general anesthesia.
 Most patients can resume their daily activity within a day or two, depending on their doctor’s advice.

-Physicians at UTHealth Neurosciences care for patients using advanced, minimally invasive technologies when appropriate, such as the Leksell Gamma Knife® Perfexion.
-Patients who benefit from the Perfexion’s sophisticated software with dose-to-target conformation include those with meningiomas and vestibular schwannomas; arteriovenous malformations; medically refractory trigeminal neuralgia; and metastases.
+Physicians at UTHealth Houston Neurosciences care for patients using advanced, minimally invasive technologies when appropriate, such as the Leksell Gamma Knife® Icon.
+Patients who benefit from the Icon’s sophisticated software with dose-to-target conformation include those with meningiomas and vestibular schwannomas; arteriovenous malformations; medically refractory trigeminal neuralgia; and metastases.
 Multiple intracranial metastases can usually be treated in a single outpatient procedure.
-Since acquiring the region’s first Leksell Gamma Knife® in 1993, UTHealth neurosurgeons have performed more than 5,000 Gamma Knife procedures.
+Since acquiring the region’s first Leksell Gamma Knife® in 1993, UTHealth Houston neurosurgeons have performed more than 5,000 Gamma Knife procedures.